twgh/xcgui/README-en.md

 All events in XCGUI are predefined within various classes and come in two forms, distinguished by their prefixes: AddEvent or Event.
 Generally, using functions of the AddEvent type is sufficient.

-The difference is as follows: Since the event callback functions are created using syscall.NewCallBack, this method has a limitation of creating only about 2000 callback functions.
+The difference is as follows: Since the event callback functions are created using syscall.NewCallback, this method has a limitation of creating only about 2000 callback functions.
 Exceeding this limit will cause a panic.
 When using Event-type functions to register events and the callback function is an anonymous function, a new callback function is created each time.
 Without proper control, this could exceed the 2000-function limit.
 In contrast, AddEvent-type functions reuse already created callback functions, allowing you to freely use anonymous functions as event callbacks without worrying about exceeding the 2000-function limit.

 ## About version numbers